 - DLL uses K clock as its synchronizing input.
 The input must have low phase jitter, which is specified as t{KC Var}. - The DLL functions at frequencies down to 120 MHz. - If the input clock is unstable and the DLL is enabled, then the DLL may lock onto an incorrect frequency, causing unstable SRAM behavior.
-To avoid DLL locking provide 1024 cycles stable clock to relock to the desired clock frequency.
+To avoid this, provide1024 cycles stable clock to relock to the desired clock frequency.